-In 2020, among the 7 outstanding veteran journalists honored at the Conference "Meeting and honoring outstanding journalists" for their great contributions, dedication and affection, and many contributions to the Vietnamese revolutionary press.
+In 2020, among the 7 exemplary veteran journalists honored at the "Meeting and Commendation of Outstanding Journalists" conference for their great contributions, dedication, and affection, and for their significant contributions to the revolutionary Vietnamese press.

-He worked for the Cuu Quoc newspaper (the propaganda agency of the Viet Minh General Headquarters) from 1949.
+He worked for the newspaper Cứu Quốc (the propaganda organ of the Viet Minh General Headquarters) from 1949.
 Later, he became a war correspondent, participating in reporting and writing articles about the Dien Bien Phu Campaign.
-He was one of the first reporters present at De Castries Bunker at the historic moment of the Dien Bien Phu Victory.
+He was one of the first reporters present at the De Castries Bunker at the historic moment of the Dien Bien Phu Victory.

-In 1960, journalist Thai Duy, along with Editor-in-Chief Tran Phong and journalist Tong Duc Thang of the Cuu Quoc newspaper, crossed Truong Son to the South to found the Giai Phong newspaper - the mouthpiece of the National Liberation Front of South Vietnam.
+In 1960, journalist Thai Duy, along with Editor-in-Chief Tran Phong and journalist Tong Duc Thang of the Cuu Quoc newspaper, crossed the Truong Son Mountains to the South to found the Giai Phong newspaper – the official mouthpiece of the National Liberation Front of South Vietnam.

-After 1975, he continued to work for Dai Doan Ket newspaper (merging Cuu Quoc and Giai Phong newspapers into Dai Doan Ket newspaper) until his retirement.
+After 1975, he continued working for the Dai Doan Ket newspaper (after the merger of Cuu Quoc and Giai Phong newspapers into Dai Doan Ket) until his retirement.

 Source